sam-marsh/ant-game/quality-manual/management/configuration-management.md

 The below is relevant configuration information which has been extracted from the non-functional requirements document.

-All development and testing shall be undertaken in either the Netbeans IDE, Eclipse IDE, or IntelliJ IDE.
+- All development and testing shall be undertaken in either the Netbeans IDE, Eclipse IDE, or IntelliJ IDE.
-JUnit 4.12 shall be used as the testing library across all development and testing systems.
+- JUnit 4.12 shall be used as the testing library across all development and testing systems.
-Gradle 2.5+ shall be used as the build automaton system across all development and testing systems.
+- Gradle 2.5+ shall be used as the build automaton system across all development and testing systems.
-All project-related documents, source code, tests and builds shall be kept on the team’s GitHub repository, with new versions being committed and pushed to the repository on a regular basis and as soon as a major change/refactoring occurs.
+- All project-related documents, source code, tests and builds shall be kept on the team’s GitHub repository, with new versions being committed and pushed to the repository on a regular basis and as soon as a major change/refactoring occurs.
-A copy of all project documents and source code shall be stored independently on each team member’s personal computer, regularly pulled from the central team GitHub repository.
+- A copy of all project documents and source code shall be stored independently on each team member’s personal computer, regularly pulled from the central team GitHub repository.
 In addition, an up-to-date backup of the GitHub repository shall be kept in one or more of the team’s personal Dropbox repositories.
-The Jacoco code coverage analysis tool shall be used by the testing/validation team to ensure maximum code coverage.
-The Jacoco and JUnit tools are automatically set up using Gradle and the gradle build file, which is stored on the central repository.
+- The Jacoco code coverage analysis tool shall be used by the testing/validation team to ensure maximum code coverage.

+Note: The Jacoco and JUnit tools are automatically set up using Gradle and the gradle build file, which is stored on the central repository.

 ## Build Automaton